blerg-rush/blerg-rush/README.md

 ## My work 👷‍♀️

 - Working full-time at Muck Rack
-- Puttering around on some project or another
+- Puttering around on some project or another related to managing my TCG collections
-- (former) Maintaining YEGrb.com and co-organizing the Edmonton Ruby Meetup

 ## Currently learning 📚
 *Subject to being very out of date!*

-- Streaming technologies
+- Adjusting to AI-assisted coding
 - Maintaining a sustainable pace to avoid burning myself out 😮‍💨

 ## Contact me 📫